Testing and Publishing

 Testing status function

-While preview mode provides a close approximation of how your guide or survey appears to users, sometimes you want to test in a live environment.
-In these cases, use the Testing status to test your guide or survey with specific users without affecting your broader audience.
+Preview mode approximates how your guide or survey appears to users.
+To test in a live environment, use the Testing status to test your guide or survey with specific users without affecting your broader audience.

 When you set a guide or survey to Testing status: